Europe’s Increasing Demand for Lithium-ion Batteries and Fuel Cells: Implications and Risks

 There is also a risk of being left behind in other areas

 Lithium-ion batteries and fuel cells are not the only areas where the EU is vulnerable, the paper says.
-A similar scenario could exist with digital technologies.
+A similar scenario might exist with digital technologies.
 Forecasts indicate that demand for sensors, drones, servers, storage devices and data transmission networks will rise sharply this decade.
 The EU has a relatively strong position when it comes to networks, but has significant weaknesses in other areas.

 Significantly higher tariffs on Chinese electric cars possible

-Meanwhile, EU Internal Market Commissioner Thierry Breton believes that import duties on electric cars manufactured in China could be doubled.
+Meanwhile, EU Internal Market Commissioner Thierry Breton believes that import duties on electric cars manufactured in China might be doubled.
 With a view to the competition investigation into Chinese electric cars announced by Commission President Ursula von der Leyen, Breton said on Sunday on the French television channel LCI that similar investigations “often lead to tariff increases of ten to 20 percent”.
 However, he does not want to anticipate the results of the investigation.

 Von der Leyen announced on Wednesday a competition investigation into market distortions caused by Chinese subsidies for electric cars.
 The world markets are currently being flooded with “cheaper Chinese electric cars,” said von der Leyen in the Strasbourg EU Parliament, adding: “This is distorting our market.”